Panama Is Worth It! Promise!

 Fun Fact: Panama is the only place in the world where you can see the sunrise on the Pacific Ocean and sunset on the Atlantic Ocean!
 What an epic view!
 So, whether you’re into hiking, surfing, or just soaking up the sun, this place has it all.

-How Many Days In Panama?
+How Many Days To Spend In Panama?

-We stayed in Panama for five days.
+We stayed in Panama City for five days.
 Was this enough time?
 Yes…and no. Five days is perfect for exploring the main tourist attractions at a leisurely pace.
 We could do a lot, and truly had the best five-day getaway.

 Panama is a gorgeous place to visit